Location, Date & Time: Lakenheath Library, 2nd October 2012 at 7pm

 Attendees: Chris Howard (CH), Bill Rockett (BR), Madeleine Rockett (MR), Marilyn Shone (MS) and Sheila Smith (SS).

-Apologies: Ann Cross, County Cllr Colin Noble, Parish Cllr Iain Frost and Alison Donald.
+Apologies for Absence: Ann Cross, County Cllr Colin Noble, Parish Cllr Iain Frost and Alison Donald.

 The last meeting minutes were agreed.
 All actions are captured on the Action Register.

 2) Treasurer’s Report

 The Treasurer reported that FOLK now have a bank account with Lloyds TSB and is waiting for the cheque book and paying in book from Lloyds TSB.
 We are now waiting for a cheque from Cllr C. Noble’s locality budget.

 Cllr Noble was advised that in August the Friends spent a total of £104.90 to attend the Lakenheath Village Fair, comprising £54.90 for the purchase of the marquee and £50 for the FOLK banner and that as these sums were paid for by members of FOLK, they have to be reimbursed.
 Cllr Noble advised that he could not draw a cheque for a small amount as this so asked for a budget for other events this year.
 He was informed that the Friends intended to organise two events at the Library this year; one for Halloween and one for Christmas each with a budget of £100.

 He was therefore asked for a cheque for the sum of £305 to take the F.O.L.K funding through to the end of 2012.

 It was agreed that in order to identify how savings could be made or how much money the group was expected to raise, it first required a clear understanding of how much it costs for the library to function.

 Contact the IPS to request the figure that the library is expected to save/fund in the next year.